 The GST is a process consisting of three phases, which last over a period of two years.

-3. Results consideration phase, during which countries will discuss key results and political implications.
-This phase, occurring for the first time at COP28, will encourage discussions and negotiations on topics such as fossil fuel phase-out or the Adaptation Fund.
+- Results consideration phase, during which countries will discuss key results and political implications.
+This phase, which occured for the first time at COP28, aimed to encourage discussions and negotiations on topics such as fossil fuel phase-out or the Adaptation Fund.
 Furthermore, each country can make use of the GST’s main findings to improve its Nationally Determined Contribution (NDC), .

-Evaluation and discussion on Global Stocktake will occur every five years, starting from COP28, which will take place in Dubai from November 30 to December 12, 2023.
+Evaluation and discussion on Global Stocktake is a process occurring every five years.
+It started at COP28, which took place in Dubai in 2023.

 Photo by Ala J Graczyk